 For example, the podcast Caféine publishes, upon the release of each episode, a very detailed article with the written content (transcript) of that episode on its website.

-3 – Publications on your social networks
+3 – Posts on your social networks

 From your blog post, you can create engaging visual posts for your social networks that’ll grab people’s attention, increase awareness and drive traffic to your podcast episode.